anwarmamat/cmsc330spring21/project5b/README.md

+# UPDATES

+- April 30: Modified point 2 under "The Study" to correct instructions for completing survey.

 # Project 5b: Turtles for sale!

 Due: May 11, 2021 (May 12 for 10% penalty, May 19 for 75% penalty)